 South Dakota’s Unique Comparative Negligence Rule

-Every state has its own way of handling negligence cases.
-South Dakota is one of the few states that use the “slight/gross” comparative negligence system.
+Every state has its way of handling negligence cases.
+South Dakota is one of the few states that uses the “slight/gross” comparative negligence system.
 You can only recover damages if your negligence is considered “slight” compared to the other party’s “gross” negligence.

 What does that mean in real-world terms?
 Let’s say you were in a car accident, and the other driver was speeding, but you were also slightly distracted.
 If a jury decides your fault was more than “slight,” you might not be able to recover damages at all.

-Since “slight” and “gross” are subjective, as courts and juries have to make judgment calls, making strong evidence and a concrete legal argument even more important.
+Since “slight” and “gross” are subjective, courts and juries must make judgment calls, making strong evidence and a concrete legal argument even more important.

 Evidence Required to Prove Negligence